Jtechent/NeighborhoodProject/README.md

 ## Attributions

 ## Reviewer Notice
 My code in controls.js does not utilize Knockout.
 I decided to directly access the DOM in that file.
-This code was a library I loaded in to give my page the functionality to create a collapsible sidebar menu which could dynamically change its width where incoming data would demand it whilst maintaining the correct transforms for visually pleasing animations.
+This code was a library I loaded in to give my page the functionality to create a collapsible sidebar menu which could dynamically change its width where incoming data would demand it while maintaining the correct transforms for visually pleasing animations.

 ### Sources
 I relied heavily on the [Google Maps Documentation](https://developers.google.com/maps/documentation/javascript/tutorial) as well as the [Foursquare Documentation](https://developer.foursquare.com/overview/) for this project.
 I also used [Site Point]() at one point to solve a problem with using media queries in Javascript.
 Further attributions can be found in the code.